barbbella/opencodeofconduct/index.md

 - Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect others from intentional abuse
 - Publication of non-harassing private communication

-Our open source community prioritizes marginalized people’s safety over privileged people’s comfort.
+Our community prioritizes marginalized people’s safety over privileged people’s comfort.
 We will not act on complaints regarding:

 - ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
 - Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you”